alquin97/md_membrane_class/README.md

 ### Installing miniconda

 A lighter version of [Anaconda](https://www.anaconda.com/) can be installed, and that is [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-To download and install it:
+Download and install the latest version of miniconda (for your current OS) using the following commands.

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh